José Víctor Zavala: Revolution of 1871 and the Liberal regimes

 After the death of president for life Rafael Carrera on April 14, 1865, there was a period of political accommodation in Guatemala where it was thought that Marshal Zavala would be the new president.
 Instead, Marshal Vicente Cerna was appointed acting President and, finally, called for elections in January 1869.
-The Conservatives postulated Marshall Vicente Cerna, who had continued as Acting President; while the Liberals postulated Zavala.
+The Conservatives postulated Field Marshal Vicente Cerna, who had continued as Acting President; while the Liberals postulated Zavala.
 Under heavy allegations of fraud, Cerna won.
-A few weeks later, Field Marshall Serapio Cruz started a rebellion which ended with the victory of liberal forces led by Miguel García Granados and Justo Rufino Barrios in 1871.
+A few weeks later, Field Marshal Serapio Cruz started a rebellion which ended with the victory of liberal forces led by Miguel García Granados and Justo Rufino Barrios in 1871.
 In the new government, served as deputy Secretary of War.
 During the Campaign for Central American Union in 1885 he was General Barrios Chief of Staff, serving at old age but held in high regard by his experience and education.